Our Training Program

 Our hope is that O’Grady residents leave the program with a strong competitive edge, thanks in part to their clinical research activities.

 O’Grady residents are evaluated every six months by primary supervisors and the training director.
 Evaluators use a combination of a standard form and verbal feedback to document each intern's professional growth.
-A summary report for each intern is submitted to the graduate program training director twice a year, and each intern receives a competency assessment in December and April.
+A summary report for each intern is submitted to the graduate program Director of Clinical Training twice a year, and each intern receives a competency assessment in December and April.
 Interns also evaluate their supervisors to provide feedback and address their own needs and expectations.

 The O’Grady Residency in Psychology focuses training on seven primary aims: